Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: VAC: General properties

 \item The probability density function (PDF) of the estimated parameters is asymmetric or multi-peaked. {\tt CIGALE} introduces two estimates based on the best-fit model ({\tt best}) and the likelihood-weighted mean measured from its PDF marginalized over other parameters ({\tt bayes}).
-A narrow, one-peak PDF should have these two values very similar, otherwise the PDF is asymmetric or multi-peaked.
+A narrow, one-peak PDF should see very similar values for these estimates; otherwise the PDF would end up asymmetric or multi-peaked.
 The shape of the PDF for the stellar mass and SFR estimates is expressed as $\tt FLAG\_MASSPDF = logM_{best}/logM_{bayes}$ and $\tt FLAG\_SFRPDF = logSFR_{best}/logSFR_{bayes}$, respectively.
-To preselect sources with narrow one-peak PDF of stellar mass (SFR) one can consider only the one with values between $\rm 0.2 \le \tt LOGM_{PDF} (LOGSFR_{PDF})\rm \le 5$ following \cite{Mountrichas2021b}, and \cite{Mountrichas2024}. \item Additional cuts based on the {\tt Tractor} photometry information.
-To reject fragmented sources one may introduce the cut: {\tt FRACFLUX} $\rm \le 0.25$ as advised by \cite{Juneau2024}, Pucha et al. {under DESI Collaboration review}. \end{itemize}
+To preselect sources with narrow one-peak PDF of stellar mass (SFR), we can consider only the one with values between $\rm 0.2 \le \tt LOGM_{PDF} (LOGSFR_{PDF})\rm \le 5,$ following \cite{Mountrichas2021b}, and \cite{Mountrichas2024}. \item Additional cuts based on the {\tt Tractor} photometry information.
+To reject fragmented sources, we may introduce the cut: {\tt FRACFLUX} $\rm \le 0.25$ as advised by \cite{Juneau2024}, Pucha et al. {under DESI Collaboration review}. \end{itemize}

-Our final EDR sample after cleaning includes 1,129,599 sources (88\% of the whole catalog) and is characterized by a mean $\overline{\chireduced}=2.9\pm2.3$ (see Fig.~\ref{fig:chi2}).
+Our final EDR sample after cleaning features 1,129,599 sources (88\% of the whole catalog) and is characterized by a mean $\overline{\chireduced}=2.9\pm2.3$ (see Fig.~\ref{fig:chi2}).
 At least $ \sim80\%$ of the sample is characterized by good fits defined with a more strict criterion of $\chireduced \lesssim 5$~\citep{Masoura2018, Buat2021}.